htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - HTCondor no longer supports job execute directory encryption via ``eCryptFS``.
   This mainly effects execution points with an ``EL7`` OS.

+- HTCondor no longer prefers IPv4 network addresses by default.
+  :jira:`2525`

 New Features:

 - Container and Docker universe jobs now always transfer the executable listed